 Cycling lanes are clearly marked, and the terrain is flat.
 You can rent bikes by the hour or take guided biking tours in Seville.
 September mornings and evenings are ideal for pedaling past riverbanks, plazas, and quiet streets.
 Helmets are usually optional, but water is not.

 Walking is still the best way to understand the rhythm of Seville.
 You'll see details that wheels miss.
 The weather in September lets you move without rushing.
-Consider joining walking tours in Seville to get a story or two along with getting your daily steps.
+Consider joining guided tours, like the 4-hour small group walking tour in Seville, to get a story or two, along with getting your daily steps.

 Drive Yourself Around The Edges Of Seville

 Cars aren't necessary in the city center, but they help if you plan to explore the outskirts or nearby towns.
 September's thinner traffic makes driving less stressful.
 Look for hotels with parking before you book.
-If you're staying longer, consider renting a car in Seville.
+If you're staying longer, consider renting a car in Seville in September.

 What To Pack For Seville in September

-Lightweight, breathable clothing: Cotton and linen are your best friends.
+- Lightweight, breathable clothing: Cotton and linen are your best friends in Seville in September.
 You'll need fabrics that help you bear the heat, especially during the early afternoon hours.

-Light jacket or shawl: Evenings may bring mild weather.
+- Light jacket or shawl: Evenings may bring mild weather in Seville in September.
 If you're sitting outside or inside a chilly church, something light to cover your arms helps.

 Why Seville in September Is Still the Best Time to Visit